WHAT'S THE FREQUENCY, KENNETH?

 As for Herbert Muschamp, if he was a slave to anything, he was slave to his own passion for the sublime.
 Indeed, one always had the sense from Muschamp that he supported the architects he supported and wrote what he wrote about their projects because he truly believed that their work was where the architectural sublime was being revealed.

-Nicolai Ouroussoff appears to be in the most precarious position of all — not quite having crossed the line that separates criticism from politics and design, yet straddling
+Nicolai Ouroussoff appears to be in the most precarious position of all — not quite having crossed the line that separates criticism from politics and design, yet straddling it in the most ambiguous way.

 PERHAPS Ouroussoff will turn out to be right about Foster's Madison Avenue project — assuming it gets built at all.
-An architect friend of mine, who has designed a number of celebrated buildings in New York and elsewhere, is forever reminding me that the most important and basic work of creative design takes place in the first month, and that everything else is elaboration.
+An architect friend of mine, who has designed a number of celebrated buildings in New York and elsewhere, is forever reminding me that the most important and basic work of creative design takes

 Maybe Ouroussoff just has an eye for quality.